 Utility-scale solar could become 10%, and rooftop solar 7% of total global electricity generation by 2050 according to Drawdown.org.

-Biomass like burning wood and landfill methane were about 1.6% of electricity in the US in 2017.
-They’re usually considered regrettable alternatives because using trees and landfill for energy isn’t exactly sustainable.
+Biomass like burning wood and landfill methane was about 1.6% of electricity in the US in 2017.
+Biomass is usually considered a regrettable alternative because using trees and landfills for energy isn't exactly sustainable.
+But it doesn't have to be that way.

 Nuclear energy was 20% of the electricity mix in the US in 2017.
 It does not contribute to climate change and is considered a carbon-free source of energy.
 Since renewable energy may not be able to generate 100% of the energy the world needs, prominent environmentalists and thought leaders have been speaking up about the role nuclear energy may need to play.